 Under the guidance of academics and Ph.D. students of the department, the project of the energy self-sufficient house AIR House was created for the international competition Solar Decathlon.
 The success in the competition was followed up by further activities using the learning-by-doing method.
 Examples are the summer workshops of the Studio Mádr (Plzeň, Mnichovo Hradiště, Prague 6), the summer school of building of the Studio Seho or the department-wide workshops (stairs, footbridges and shelters for KRNAP).
-This activity brings the department the appreciation of the professional community.
-In the Architects' Grand Prix - National Award for Architecture 2020 competition, the Hlaváček-Čeněk studio received an honorable mention (the footbridge over the Hluboká strouha, the flagpole with a view in Libčice nad Vltavou and the Kømen shelter at the Balvan Waterfall).
-The shelter was also nominated for the Czech Architecture Award 2020.
+This activity has brought the department awards from the professional and general public (Grand Prix of Architects, Czech Architecture Award, Building of the Year).